Nolan Jones Player Props: Rockies vs. Tigers

-The Colorado Rockies and Nolan Jones (.455 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Coors Field, Friday at 8:10 PM ET.
+The Colorado Rockies and Nolan Jones (.455 slugging percentage over his past 10 games, including one homer), take on starting pitcher Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Dodgers.
+In his last appearance, he had two hits (going 2-for-4) against the Tigers.

 Nolan Jones Game Info & Props vs. the Tigers